animal-tree/Writing-stuff/Stuff7-Consciousness.md

 Analogously, one could build a living human out of living atoms. the simplest explanation to what attributes life to those atoms is axiomatic, much as the elementary particles and fundamental forces are.

-If this unsatisfying, it's because there's a big elephant in the room.
-The nature of consciousness can be axiomatic to the universe in its fabric, much as it is within our own self-observation, but there is no proof for why it wouldn't just emerge as complex matter and complex representation beyond Occam's Razor.
+If this is unsatisfying, it's because there's a big elephant in the room.
+The nature of consciousness can be axiomatic to the universe in its fabric, much as it is within our own self-observation, but there is no proof for why it wouldn't just emerge as complex matter and complex representation.
+That is, why is it elementary and not emergent?
+Answer: Occam's Razor.
+The axiomatic assumption that it can emerge in matter — specifically matter, not representation — is a bigger leap than attributing it to some degree to matter generally e.g. elementary particles.